 As a general rule, you can’t get Medicare at age 62.
-However, there are three situations that may allow you to have Medicare before the age of 65.
+However, three situations may allow you to have Medicare before the age of 65.

-In this article, we will do a deep dive into how you can sign up for Medicare at age 62 or younger.
-And, we’ll walk through the steps to sign up for Medicare.
+In this article, we will dive deep into how you can sign up for Medicare at age 62 or younger.
+And we’ll walk through the steps to sign up for Medicare.

 - Medicare benefits and Social Security retirement benefits are not linked.

 - You may qualify for Medicare before the age of 65 if you have been receiving Social Security Disability Insurance (SSDI) for 24 months.